Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

-For $c\ge 4$ we can give an exponential (in $ck$) lower bound for the worst case:
+For $c\ge 4$ we can give an exponential (in $ck$) lower bound for the number of points we can color.

-\begin{theorem} For $c\ge 4$ we can online color with $c$ colors any set of $N= O(1.22074^{ck})$ points such that throughout the process there is no monochromatic wedge of size $k$.
-Moreover, if $c$ is large enough, then we can even online color $N= O(1.46557^{ck})$ points. \end{theorem}
+\begin{theorem} For $c\ge 4$ we can color online with $c$ colors any set of at most $1.22074^{c(k-2)+1}$ points such that throughout the process there is no monochromatic wedge of size $k$.
+Moreover, if $c$ is large enough, then we can even color online any set of at most $1.46557^{c(k-2)+1}$ points without creating a monochromatic wedge of size $k$.
+For large $c$, we can color online any set of at most $1.46557^{c}$ points without creating any monochromatic wedges of size $2$. \end{theorem}

-\begin{proof} Denote the colors by the numbers $\{1,\ldots,c\}$.
-A wedge refers to both an area in the plane as well as the collection of placed points which fall within that area.
-For brevity, we will often refer to maximal monochromatic wedges as simply wedges.
-If a wedge is not monochromatic, we will specifically note it.
-At each step, we define a partition of all the points which have come online in such a way that each set in the partition contains exactly one maximal monochromatic wedge.
-Two maximal monochromatic wedges are called {\it neighbors} if they are contained within a larger (non-monochromatic) wedge which contains no other monochromatic wedges.
-If the placement and coloring of a point cause a wedge to no longer be monochromatic, that wedge has been {\it killed}.
+Before proving the theorem we introduce some notations. \begin{definition} Let $\A$ be an online coloring algorithm of points in $\mathbb{R}^2$.
+Before step $t$, let $p_1,p_2\ldots,p_{t-1}$ be the $t-1$ points the algorithm has colored so far.
+In step $t$ the point $p_t$ appears and is colored.
+Define the \emph{weights} of the points after step $t$, $w_t(p_i)$, $i\le t$ as

+The \emph{weight of a wedge} is the sum of the weights of the points in the wedge.

+Given an online coloring algorithm $\A$, let $w_\A(i,j)$ be the minimal weight of a monochromatic wedge of size $i$ and color $\ge j$ OR size $>i$ and any color over all online point sets colored using algorithm $\A$.
+If $\A$ is such that there is never such a wedge, then define $w_\A(i,j)=\infty$. \end{definition}

+Note that after any step $t$ a point that was destroyed at any earlier time has zero weight and that the sum of all the weights after any time $t$ is always equal to the number of arrived points $t$.
+Note that $w_\A(i,1)$ is a lower bound on the minimal number of points in an online point set which contains a monochromatic wedge of size $i$ when colored by $\A$.